Calling All Rainforest Photographers!

 This years theme is… Saving Life in the Rainforest

 You can enter any life form that lives in the rainforest, such as, amphibians, reptiles, birds, trees and plants, and more!
 You can also enter photos of rainforests areas, ponds, wildlife in trees and water, or how you feel about climate change, pollution, deforestation, drought, natural habitats, etc… and how you (or all of us) can help the environment.

-Deadline for submissions is December 15, 2018 and the winners will be announced by January 31, 2019.
+Deadline for submissions is NOW: December 22, 2018 (we’ve extended it one week!) and the winners will be announced by January 31, 2019.
 The winners will be featured in a blog post.
 Many of the submitted photographs are shared online, through our website, social media and in awareness materials.
 (By entering, you grant Frogs Are Green permission to share your photo.
 Credit to the photographer will be included.)

 Enter your photos by clicking on the link below: